ITU-BDSA2024-GROUP8/Chirp/docs/report.md

 We regrettably did not manage to get the Chirp.CLI application running on Azure.
 We also did not entirely finish testing.
 We meant to complete these tasks at a later time, but chose to prioritize working on the Chirp web application instead.

+Below a diagram of our final project board can be seen with some of our uncompleted issues.
 ![Final project board](images/ProjectBoard.png)

 The development of _Chirp!_ followed an organized process, using the project board to keep track of tasks.